 Zhanar Kanafina.
 Vision - plus 3-4

 “I put on my first glasses in the second grade, although in fact I could read and write without them.
-At the university, I wore it only in the library and in the evenings for a book. eats” diopters, and, unfortunately, it becomes too much: at work, at home, plus gadgets.
+At the university I only wore them in the library and in the evenings while reading a book.
+While my vision had some minor “advantages”, I could do without glasses, but over the years the computer “ “eats up” diopters, and, unfortunately, it becomes too much: at work, at home, plus gadgets.

-I really like good lighting and large typographic type.
-Any small print is annoying.
-It happens that I can not notice a mistake in my journalistic text.
-It's good to have correctors.
-I don't wear contact lenses, they make me dizzy.
-Yes, and glasses are more familiar.
+I really love good lighting and large typography.
+Any small font is annoying.
+It happens that I may not notice an error in my journalistic text.
+It's good that there are proofreaders.
+I don’t wear lenses, they make me dizzy.
+And glasses are more common."

-But this is how people with vision plus 7 see the world.
-Glasses with such diopters are more like a magnifying glass, and from under the glasses they will look at you with big surprised eyes.
-Most often, such lenses in the frame are worn by the elderly.
-Without glasses, they do not see letters and numbers in receipts, they do not distinguish the image on TV, and this also explains their helplessness in front of a cell phone - too small.
+But this is how people with plus 7 vision see the world.
+Glasses with such diopters are more like a magnifying glass, and from under the glasses they will look at you with big, surprised eyes.
+Most often, such lenses in frames are worn by old people.
+Without glasses, they cannot see letters and numbers on receipts, they cannot see the images on TV well, and this also explains their helplessness in front of a cell phone - it is too small.

-Sometimes you can see that older people are more easy than their bespectacled grandchildren to thread a needle.
-This is explained simply: with age, myopic people acquire almost one hundred percent vision - “minus” changes to “plus”, and as a result, “one” is obtained.
+Sometimes you notice that older people thread a needle more easily than their bespectacled grandchildren.
+This is explained simply: with age, myopic people acquire almost one hundred percent vision - the “minus” changes to “plus”, and the result is “one”.

 Visual impairment leads to image distortion.
-In the case of myopia, objects that are far away appear blurry, while those that are closer appear clearer.
+In the case of myopia, objects located at a distance appear blurry, and those that are closer appear clearer.

-For those who have never experienced vision problems, it is difficult to imagine how a person with myopia sees.
-People with this disorder say that they have difficulty distinguishing objects at a distance.
-The reason for this problem is a change in the shape of the lens of the eye.
-Let us consider in more detail the symptoms, methods of treatment and prevention of this disease.
+For those who have never encountered vision problems, it is difficult to imagine how a person with myopia sees.
+People with this disorder report having difficulty distinguishing objects at a distance.
+The cause of this problem is a change in the shape of the eye lens.
+Let's take a closer look at the symptoms, methods of treatment and prevention of this disease.

 Causes of myopia